isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // unless an exception is thrown, *p2 is default initialized auto p3 = new(nothrow) Record;
-        // p3 may be nullptr; if not, *p3 is default initialized
+        // p3 might be nullptr; if not, *p3 is default initialized

         // ...